 Throughout history, there have been good rulers who were able to provide an improvement in the lives of their subjects.
 A ‘good’ ruler is subjective, and some of the ‘good’ rulers had personal flaws and even individual acts of cruelty by modern standards.
 However, the criteria for a good ruler is somebody willing to consider the best interests of their subjects, creating a state that allowed peace, progress and prosperity.

 King David. (c.
 1030-970 BC) David is a key figure in the Old Testament.
-He rises from a young shephard who killed the powerful enemy Goliath to becoming King of Israel.
-He captures Jerusalem and takes the Arc of the Covenant into the city.
+He rises from a young shepherd who killed the powerful enemy Goliath to becoming King of Israel.
+He captures Jerusalem and takes the Ark of the Covenant into the city.
 Despite personal sins, he was regarded as a wise and noble king – the ideal ruler of Biblical times.

 Augustus Caesar (63 BC-AD 14) – First Emperor of Rome.
 Caesar (born Octavian) was one of the most influential leaders in world history.
 After plotting a ruthless path to power, Augustus proved a conciliatory leader seeking pardon rather than conflict.
 His magnanimity ended the Roman civil wars and led to two centuries of relative peace known as ‘Pax Romana.’